 And yet, and yet -

-The Mercury scenes are a quite different matter.
+The Mercurian scenes are a quite different matter.
+Suddenly the author becomes as creative as any OSS fan might wish.

 The planet Mercury sings like a crystal goblet.